 Guidance provided by HUD states that written translations of vital documents should be provided for each eligible LEP language group that constitutes either at least 1,000 persons or 5 percent of the population of persons eligible to be served or likely to be affected or encountered.
-In order to evaluate Factor 1 of the analysis, estimates from the 2010 U.S. Census data that has been released was examined.
-The Language Spoken At Home By Ability to Speak English for the Population 5 Years and Over (Table B16001 from census.gov) was used to analyze the languages where written translations of vital documents are required.
+In order to evaluate Factor 1 of the analysis, estimates from the 2023 American Community Survey 1-Year data that has been released was examined.
+The Language Spoken At Home By Ability to Speak English for the Population 5 Years and Over (Table B16001 from www.data.census.gov) was used to analyze the languages where written translations of vital documents are required.

 As stated above, the AHA must provide written translations of LEP language groups where there are at least 1,000 persons or 5 percent of the population of persons eligible to be served falls within the language group.
-According to the data for the City of Alameda, 34% of the population speaks a language other than English at home.
+According to the data for the County of Alameda, 48% of the population speaks a language other than English at home.
 Five percent of the population is more than 1,000 persons, so languages with more than 1,000 individuals who Speak English less than "very well" are required to have a written translation of vital documents.
-These languages are: Spanish or Spanish Creole, Chinese, Vietnamese and Tagalog.
+These languages are: Spanish and Chinese.
+Table 1: County of Alameda Languages of LEP Individuals American Community Survey Year: 2023 5-Year Estimate

-Language Total Persons/Speakers Number Who Speak English less than "very well" Percent of Alameda City Population

-Spanish or Spanish Creole 4,411 1,248 1.7%
+Language Total Persons/Speakers Number Who Speak English less than "very well" Percent of Alameda County Population Spanish or Spanish Creole 255,293 115,499 7.5% Chinese (including Mandarin and Cantonese) 149,126 80,670 5.2%

-Chinese 7,708 5,004 6.9%

-Vietnamese 1,710 1,047 1.5%

-Tagalog 3,485 1,548 2.1%